carlos-lopez98/Algorithms/README.md

 ## 📈 Progress

-I'm currently solving ~2–3 problems a week as part of ongoing learning and interview prep.
+I'm currently solving anywhere between 5-20 problems a week as part of ongoing learning and interview prep.

 ---